NEW! LESVOS: EUROPEAN SPRING MIGRATION MAGIC

 are the second largest

-family of birds after
+family of birds

-flycatchers.
-These
+after flycatchers.

-tiny aeronautic marvels
+These tiny aeronautic

-have the ability
+marvels have the

-to hover, fly backward,
+ability to hover,

-and migrate long
+migrate long distances.

-distances.
 The physiological

 capacity of hummingbirds